 Make sure to add enough oil to allow the vetkoek to float and fry evenly to get them puffy.
 Frying a tester portion is a good idea to test if the oil is at ideal conditions.

-Enhance the flavour in the filling by adding a bay leaf while the mixture simmers.
+Enhance the flavor in the filling by adding a bay leaf while the mixture simmers.

 To alter the texture, mash 1/3rd of the cooked potatoes to create a creamy and meaty contrast.

-Enjoy the stuffed vetkoek street-food style by wrapping in parchement paper cones for easy munching on the go!
+Enjoy the stuffed vetkoek street-food style by wrapping in parchment paper cones for easy munching on the go!

 Your Vetkoek will certainly be most delicious fresh, but I actually enjoyed these over the course of three days because I just didn’t want these to end!
 I recommend you store the meat and the bread in separate airtight containers in the fridge.
 Both the bread and the meat will stay good in the fridge for about 4 days.